toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 ### Using day of week attributes with date ranges
 Day of week attributes can be used when EQC partners want to perform updates based on the day of week.
 For example, EQC partners might want to update rates for Friday, Saturday and Sunday, for the month of August 2012.
-To do so, it is not necessary to call out every single date requiring to be updated.
+To do so, it is not necessary to call out every single date needing to be updated.
 Instead, day of week attributes can be used.
 As soon as day of week attributes are used, updates will only be applied to the attributes for which the value is set to true.
 Missing or omitted day of week attributes will see their value defaulted to false.
 When using day of weeks along with date ranges, Expedia recommends always specifying all 7 attributes, with their desired value (true for days requiring an update, false for days that shouldn’t be updated).
 This is the safest way for EQC partners to insure Expedia will interpret their updates the desired way.
 ```xml